The Insider’s Travel Guide to Visiting Oxford

-- Duke of Cambridge – Delicious cocktails in a beautiful setting.
+Duke of Cambridge serves delicious cocktails in a beautiful setting.
 Head here for the legendary Happy Hour from 4pm to 9pm Sunday to Thursday and 4pm to 7.30pm Friday and Saturday.

-- The Bear Inn – Dating back to 1242, this is one of the oldest pubs in Oxford.
+Dating back to 1242, The Bear Inn is one of the oldest pubs in Oxford.
 Expect traditional beers and a vast collection of ties from local colleges, clubs, and schools.

-- Freud – A popular joint for cocktails in Jericho, the bar is located in St Paul’s Church.
-This is the sister site for the popular London bar and cafe, so expect high quality cocktails in a beautiful setting.
+Freud is a popular joint for cocktails in Jericho, the bar is located in St Paul’s Church.
+This is the sister site for the popular London bar and cafe, so expect high-quality cocktails in a beautiful setting.

 Day Trips from Oxford

-- The Cotswolds – Filled with sleepy hamlets and rolling hills, The Cotswolds is an Area of Outstanding Beauty just outside of Oxford.
-Experience breathtaking sights in The Cotswolds and Stratford-upon-avon with this guided tour.
+Filled with sleepy hamlets and rolling hills, The Cotswolds is an Area of Outstanding Beauty just outside of Oxford.
+Experience breathtaking sights in The Cotswolds and Stratford-upon-Avon with this guided tour.

 Oxford Visitors Guide: Basic Tips and Tricks for Making the Most of Your Stay

 - It might be tempting to hop on one of those bright, red buses – but resist.
 Oxford is entirely walkable and best explored on foot.
 This is one of the most underrated Oxford tips.